sukikrishna/CS262DesignExercise2/README.md

-# CSDesignExercise2
+# Scale Models and Logical Clocks

 This project implements a distributed system where multiple virtual machines (VMs) are running simultaneously and communicate with each other by exchanging messages.
+Each VM operates with a unique clock rate, processes incoming messages, maintains its own logical clock (using Lamport’s algorithm), and logs events (sent, received, or internal) along with system time and logical clock values.

 ## Setup and Installation